Brokkoly/BrokkolyBot/README.md

 The ability to restrict the bot maintenance to certain roles

-A full GUI for updating settings
+A full GUI for updating settings: https://brokkolybot.azurewebsites.net/